JetBrains/teamcity-documentation/topics/how-to.md

 ## Configure TeamCity Agent to Use Proxy To Connect to TeamCity Server

-This section covers the configuration of a proxy server for TeamCity agent-to-server connections (__since TeamCity 2017.1__).
+This section covers the configuration of a proxy server for TeamCity agent-to-server connections.

 <chunk include-id="agent-proxy-server">